Religious Education

 Living (religious practices and ways of living, questions about values and commitments)

-During the key stage, pupils should be taught knowledge, skills and understanding through learning about
+During the key stage, pupils gain knowledge, skills and understanding through learning about

 Christians, Muslims, Hindus and Jewish people.
 Pupils also encounter other religions and worldviews e.g. Humanists in thematic units.